Assessing the Effects of Monetary Shocks on Macroeconomic Stars: A SMUC-IV Framework: Econometric Framework

 \subsection{Model Specification}

 We consider the following trend and cycle decomposition:

-where $g_t$ denotes log level of real output, $\pi_t$ denotes inflation, and $r_t$ denotes the nominal interest rate.
-In addition, $g_{t}^{*}$, $\pi_{t}^{*}$, and $r_{t}^{*}$ represent the level of potential output, trend inflation, and the neutral interest rate, respectively.
-In this paper, we use the real GDP as the real output, GDP deflator inflation as the inflation, and the federal funds effective rate as the nominal interest rate (see Section~\ref{Sec:data} for more details).
-We assume inflation $\pi_{t}$ and nominal interest rate $r_{t}$ share a common trend component, $\pi_{t}^{*}$ as in \cite{del2017safety}.
+where $g_t$ denotes real GDP growth, $\pi_t$ denotes inflation, and $i_t$ denotes the nominal interest rate.
+In addition, $g_{t}^{*}$, $\pi_{t}^{*}$, and $r_{t}^{*}$ represent the potential GDP growth, trend inflation, and the neutral interest rate, respectively.
+In this paper, we use the log difference of real GDP as the real GDP growth, GDP deflator inflation as the inflation, and the federal funds effective rate as the nominal interest rate (see Section~\ref{Sec:data} for more details).
+We assume inflation $\pi_{t}$ and nominal interest rate $i_{t}$ share a common trend component, $\pi_{t}^{*}$ as in \cite{del2017safety}.

-For the trend components, we assume the first difference of potential GDP follows a random walk process as in \cite{grant2017reconciling}: